 With the 2012 college football season officially kicking off on Thursday, it's time to release the first power rankings for each conference.

-Every Monday during the season I will release league power rankings, which you can find under the College tab at the top of this page.
+Every Monday during the season (this week, it is Tuesday for the Big 12 and Pac-12) I will release league power rankings, which you can find under the College tab at the top of this page.
 The six BCS conferences will all have their own power rankings, while I will also rank the best of the non-BCS squads.

-With that in mind, let's take a look at how the SEC shapes up:
+With that in mind, let's take a look at how the Big 12 shapes up: